jlsteffen/spectral_index/README.md

 where $S_\nu$ is the radiative flux density, $\nu$ is the frequency, and $\alpha$ is the spectral index.

+The spectral index can be isolated by applying the log function on both side of the equation;

+$\alpha = \frac{log_{10}(S_\nu)}{og_{10}(\nu)}$

-The code take the log of the flux and the frequency and calculates the spectral index from the slope of the line fitted to the two variables.
+The code takes the log of the flux and the frequency and calculates the spectral index from the slope of the line fitted to the two variables.
 The slope is calculated using NumPy's polyfit function which fits a polynomial function through the least squares method.

 The code appends the derived spectral index to the original object file.
 The code also optionally prints figures of each object's SED with the linear fit used to derive spectral index.